 For those of you who haven’t heard of the Teleferico, it’s a cable car or sky tram that takes passengers up the mountain.
 While it doesn’t reach the peak, it comes within a 3-hour hike of it.
 As of this last weekend, it cost $8.50 for a non-resident and $4.50 for a resident for a round-trip ticket.

 Trust me, it’s well worth the money!
-On the other hand, you could chose to hike a dirt road instead.
-However, its hairpin-turns meander up the steep mountainside and it could take you a few hours of hiking just to reach the point where we started our hike on this day.
+On the other hand, you could choose to hike a dirt road instead.
+However, its hairpin turns meander up the steep mountainside and it could take you a few hours of hiking just to reach the point where we started our hike on this day.
 Instead, cut to the chase and hop on the sky tram!

 Clear Sky = Beautiful Views

 We chose a wonderful day for the adventure.
 The sky was clear when we arrived with clouds building up in the far distance but certainly not immediately threatening.
 Fortunately, we caught glimpses of both Cayambe and Cotopaxi, snow-covered volcanos near Quito.

 Despite their volcanic majesty, more impressive were the views of this huge city.
 Two million people live here and the metropolis is very, very long.
 It can take upward of 2 hours to transverse Quito.
 Yet the city is very narrow, fitting into this high mountain valley by pushing up the sides of the mountains.
 Therefore, the only places left to grow are to the north and to the south.

 It’s very apparent from up high that growth is still taking place.
 It is no longer possible to see the northern boundary even from the height of the Teleferico.
 On the other side, towards the south, the houses look so small that it is almost impossible to make them out in the distance.

 One of the problems of hiking to the top of Pichincha from the Teleferico, especially for people coming from sea level, is the extreme altitude.